UAS Wildland Fire Collaborative

 From the air to the line.

-Thermal data from a pilot's drone, processed into a NIROPS compatible perimeter and heat polygon set, delivered as a live feature service the same hour.
-Incident teams pull it into the maps they already use.
+Thermal data from a pilot's drone, processed into standardized geospatial deliverables (perimeter and heat polygons), delivered as a live feature service the same hour.
+The output is a templated map carrying the pilot's logo, ready for the incident team to use.

 Why it matters